Skip to main contentSkip to search

 Apply online through Service Canada within four weeks of your last day of work.
 You will need your Record of Employment (ROE), a medical certificate, and the child's health information.
 Processing typically takes 28 days from the date of application.

-If your employer offers a short-term disability plan or top-up benefits, coordinate these with EI to maximize income replacement.
-Some Ontario collective agreements include specific autism caregiver provisions — check your employment contract or union representative.
+If your employer offers a short-term disability plan or top-up benefits, ask how those payments interact with EI.
+If you are unionized, check your collective agreement or ask your union representative.

 1